-If an inappropriate avatar is discovered, the following procedure will take place:
+If any inappropriate images or other media are discovered, the following procedure will take place:

-- Faculty/staff who identifies an inappropriate avatar will share the avatar guidelines with the student and ask him/her to choose an alternate photo via email (copy onlineregistrar@ gracechristian.edu). - 2.
-A member of the Registrar's Office will check that an appropriate image has been selected within 2 business days of the initial notification. - 3.
-If the image has not been changed, the staff member will submit a helpdesk ticket to have the avatar image removed.
+- Faculty/staff who identifies inappropriate images will share these guidelines with the student and ask him/her to choose an alternate photo via email (cc: onlineregistrar@gracechristian. edu).
+Particularly egregious images or other media may be removed immediately. - 2.
+A member of the Registrar's Office will check that an appropriate image has been selected within two business days of the initial notification. - 3.
+If the image has not been changed, the staff member will submit a helpdesk ticket to have the image removed.